BlenderVR/manual/manual/installation/plugins.rst

 Oculus Rift DK2
 ---------------

-This section guides you through the installation required to run the `Oculus Rift DK2 <http://oculus.com/>`__ with blenderVR.
+This section guides you through the installation required to run the `Oculus Rift DK2 <http://oculus.com/>`__ with BlenderVR.
 The install procedure involves:

 * install java
 * install dk2-blender-java-web-sockets
 * install python dependencies
 * install the oculus rift dk2 runtime
-* modify blenderVR configuration file for dk2 support
+* modify BlenderVR configuration file for dk2 support

-The dk2 support in blenderVR relies on the `dk2-blender-java-web-sockets <https://github.com/tltmedia/dk2-blender-java-web-sockets>`_.
+The dk2 support in BlenderVR relies on the `dk2-blender-java-web-sockets <https://github.com/tltmedia/dk2-blender-java-web-sockets>`_.
-This java-websocket is a local server (to be launched on the machine to which the oculus is plugged) that will receive the data from the oculus dk2 and let blenderVR pull them to synchronize the user orientation in the virtual world.
+This java-websocket is a local server (to be launched on the machine to which the oculus is plugged) that will receive the data from the oculus dk2 and let BlenderVR pull them to synchronize the user orientation in the virtual world.

 Install `Java <https://www.java.com/fr/download/>`_ on your machine (try to type ``java`` in a terminal window to see if it's not already installed).